Colby-hin/Colby-hin/README.md

 ## Objective

-My journey in cybersecurity has strengthened my passion for threat detection and Identity and Access Management.
+My journey in cybersecurity has strengthened my passion for threat detection and system administration.
 With hands on experience in IT, labs, and security projects, I am working toward becoming a Cybersecurity Analyst.

 ## Skills